 News/Events

-Words Made Flesh: The Craft of Fiction, my second collection of essays on writing fiction, will be published by Press 53 (www.press53.com) in October, 2024.
+Words Made Flesh: The Craft of Fiction, my second collection of essays on writing fiction, was published by Press 53 (www.press53.com) in October, 2024.
 Here is the preface, which describes the book's premise and contents:

 PREFACE